 Traditionally, LMR systems are the primary capabilities the public safety community used to achieve mission critical voice communications in the field.
-To augment their LMR capabilities, emergency response agencies are increasingly using the NPSBN/FirstNet, and in some cases, commercial broadband public safety services.
+To augment their LMR capabilities, emergency response agencies are increasingly using Broadband Push-To-Talk voice services available over the NPSBN/FirstNet, and in some cases, commercial broadband public safety services.
 Internet Protocol (IP)-enabled networks stand to transform how public officials will communicate by providing unparalleled connectivity and bandwidth that enhance situational awareness and information sharing.
-Communication network modernization is also occurring with the migration of the Nation's 911 infrastructure to NG911, an IP-based model that will enable increased resilience and redundancy in call routing and information sharing.
+Communication network modernization is also occurring with the migration of the nation's 911 infrastructure to NG911, an IP-based model that will enable increased resilience and redundancy in call routing and information sharing.
 Also, the deployment of a nationwide public alerting system is using traditional media, such as broadcast and cable, as well as IP-based technologies to transmit alerts to mobile phones and other devices.